Health & Fitness Calculators

 The US Navy's Approach

-Measure the circumference of the subject's neck, starting below the larynx, with the tape tilted down toward the front.
-The test subject should avoid protruding the neck outward.
-For women: take the horizontal measurement of the hip circumference.
+For both: Measure the circumference of the neck starting just below the larynx (Adam's apple), with the tape slightly angled down toward the front.
+Keep the neck relaxed and avoid protruding it outward.

-Once you have these measurements, apply the equations below to compute your body fat percentage.
-We provide here two equations, one using the United States Common System (USC) and the other using the International System of Units:
+Once you have gathered these precise measurements, you can plug them into the formulas below to calculate your body fat percentage.
+We have provided both the United States Customary (USC) and Metric System equations:

 Male body fat percentage (BFP) formula